hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

    .. important::

-      The CSV file must feature as many lines as there are temporal subsets, and as many columns as there are time steps in the study period [shape: (subsets, time)].
+      The CSV file must feature as many lines as there are prediction series times temporal subsets, and as many columns as there are time steps in the study period [shape: (series, subsets, time)].
+      For example, for five predictions series and two temporal subsets, the first five lines must correspond to the five series for the first subset, and the last five lines to the five series for the second subset.

    .. seealso:: :doc:`../../functionalities/temporal-masking`